Information Design with Elicitation and Strategic Coordination: Model

-A standard property of multivariate normals is that their conditional expectations are linear, so we can equivalently write the action recommendations in a Gaussian mechanism as a linear combination of the fundamentals $(\theta,\omega)$ with zero-mean (but possibly correlated) noise added:
+A standard property of multivariate normals is that their conditional expectations are linear, hence the information policy $\tau$ is a linear Gaussian kernel: action recommendations are affine functions of the fundamentals $(\theta,\omega)$ to which zero-mean (but possibly correlated) noise is added: